HoneybunchBuilder/toybox/readme.md

 #### Android
 NOT PRIORITY
 Android's vulkan device story is pretty lame these days and it doesn't look like it's getting any shiny new features that I care about such as mesh shaders.
-So while CI builds android to verify that the C++ can build properly the tools to package apks and produce a proper application have been stripped as they had rotted.
+So while CI builds android to verify that the code can build properly, the tools to package apks and produce a proper application have been stripped as they had rotted.
+A downstream project can get an Android build made through gradle without too much trouble just make sure to include the java from the SDL2 version you are using.
+You'll have to go get that manually.

 If you still feel like being brave: